dhagrow/telepythy/README.md

 *work in progress*

+## Security

+To be explicit, there are no security measures in place within **Telepythy** to secure your source code in transit.
+The UI controller connects to the embedded service using a regular TCP connection.
+By default, the UI starts a server listening on *localhost* and executes a Python process that connects to it.
+In the future, I may change the default to use UNIX domain sockets on Linux, and named pipes on Windows.
+However, securing the transit of source code will remain the responsibility of the user.

+For connections across machines, I recommend using [SSH port forwarding][6].

 ## Roadmap

 **Telepythy** is very much a work in progress.
 Here are some features that are planned for future releases (in no particular order):